 All LOS, SBS, NAS and HUM students are required, as part of their program, to do a 3-credit hour internship (120 field hours).
 Some elect to do more credit hours (up to 6) after seeking approval from their faculty advisor.
 The internship is accompanied by an online course that deepens students' understanding of workplace issues.
 Rarely, a student may find the internship unnecessary if he or she is already working as a professional in his or her field of choice.
 If this applies to you, you should see your faculty advisor to determine if a course waiver is appropriate.
 Students who work full time and are unsure as to how they can do an internship should meet with the Director of Field Experiences in order to work out a beneficial arrangement.

-Read the Internship Handbook from the link below for complete information about the internship.
+Read the Internship Manual from the link below for complete information about the internship.
 Contact the Director of Field Experiences to discuss any questions you may have about your internship.
 As you plan and participate in your internship, you may find it helpful to meet with her often.
 She encourages students to meet with her as frequently as they wish in order to ensure that they have a successful internship experience.

 - Information About the Career Development Series (PDF) | (Word Doc)